Spain approves construction of about 300 renewable projects worth $18.4 billion

-On Monday, the Spanish government announced it has approved nearly 300 renewable power projects with a combined capacity of over 28 gigawatts.
+On Monday, Spain’s government announced it had approved nearly 300 renewable power projects with a combined capacity of over 28 gigawatts.

 These projects, involving mainly photovoltaic power plants, 43 wind farms, and one hydropower plant, represent an investment of more than 17 billion euros ($18.4 billion).